Want to improve your PowerPoint presentations but not sure where to begin? We’ve got you covered with our new PowerPoint tips and tricks blog series.

 PowerPoint Slide Masters

 Ever been listening to a presentation when you’ve noticed discrepancies as the speaker transitions from slide to slide?
 Maybe the alignment of a text box changes, or the position of their company logo shifts slightly?
-This incongruity can be jarring and a distracting, but is easy to avoid using PowerPoint’s Slide Master tool.
+This incongruity can be jarring and distracting, but is easy to avoid using PowerPoint’s Slide Master tool.

 To create a PowerPoint template, select ‘View’ then ‘Slide Master’.